v1jaysundaram/my-portfolio/README.md

 ## 👦🏽 About

 👋🏽 Hello, I'm Vijay Sundaram Mohana!
-I hold a **Master of Science (MSc) degree in Computer Science with a specialization in Speech and Language Processing** from _The University of Sheffield_.
-With a solid foundation in technology during my one-year tenure at Accenture, I am currently transitioning to a Data Analyst role and actively seeking graduate jobs and internships.
+I hold a **Master of Science (MSc) degree in Computer Science specialising in Speech and Language Processing** from _The University of Sheffield_.
+With a solid foundation in technology gained during my one-year tenure at Accenture, I am currently enhancing my skills through an internship as a Data Analyst at Eel Rides.
+I am actively seeking full-time roles, and internships to further my career in data analytics.

-🚀 This GitHub repository is a showcase of my data analysis projects, reflecting my skills and progress in the field.
+🚀 This GitHub repository showcases my data analysis projects, reflecting my skills and progress in the field.
 Each project highlights different aspects of data analysis and visualization.

 ✍🏽 Follow my Data Analytics Blog on [Medium](https://medium.com/@vijay_sundaram).